mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 ## Explain your experience with Azure and AWS?

-41. What is port 80?
+## What is port 80?
-HTTP
+Port 80 is the standard port used for HTTP (Hypertext Transfer Protocol), which is the foundation of data communication on the World Wide Web.
+When you type a website address (URL) that starts with "http://", your browser typically connects to the web server on port 80 to request and receive web pages and other content. <br>

-42. What is port 443?
+## What is port 443?
-HTTPS
+Port 443 is the standard port used for HTTPS (HTTP Secure), which is the secure version of HTTP.
+It uses TLS/SSL encryption to provide secure communication over the internet, protecting the confidentiality and integrity of data exchanged between the browser and the web server.
+Websites that handle sensitive information (like login credentials or payment details) typically use HTTPS and operate on port 443.

-43. Is a VPN necessary?
+## Is a VPN necessary?
 Why or why not?

 44. What is port 22?
 SSH (Secure Shell)